Officials Program & Pathway

 Before the Game

-• Both teams have completed the scoresheet and players are in the correct uniform
+• Both teams have completed the scoresheet and players are in correct uniform

-• Scorers (and statisticians, if applicable) are present and ready
+• Scorers and statisticians are present and ready

 During the Game

-The referee ensures the game is played according to the rules, including:
+Ensure the game is played to the rules, including:

 • Applying any local competition timing or rule variations